alik-avizha/cypress-example/README.md

 # cypress-example

 ## Description
-The project is a sample React application created to explore Cypress testing technology.
+The project is a simple React application created to explore Cypress testing technology.
 It uses the following technologies:

 ## Technologies